Finance & NDIS | Preparation

 Furthermore, the NDIA is set as the Financial Plan Manager in each NDIS Direct Client Funding record by default:

 This is required for all Agency-managed funding.
-If your organisation wishes to import invoices for the NDIA, the NDIA will need to be created in your finance system as a debtor.
-N.B.
-Most providers choose not to do this, however.
-Please review the Finance Integration Strategy article linked below for more information about the options available for managing invoices for the NDIA.
+If your organisation wishes to import invoices for the NDIA for the purpose of reconciliation, the NDIA will need to be created in your finance system as a debtor.

 Contact records for Plan Managers your organisation needs to invoice must be created